gausby/tortoise/docs/connection_supervision.md

 ```

 The great thing about this approach is that the connection can live in
-the same supervision tree as the rest of the application that depend
+the same supervision tree as the rest of the application that depends
 on that connection.
 The connection is started, restarted, and stopped
 with the application as a whole, ensuring the connection is closed
 with the processes that depend on it.